Kingston Power Station, London: Technical specification

-By 1966 Kingston B power station had 4 × 30 MW British Thomson-Houston turbo-alternators, giving a generating capacity of 123 MW.
-The chain grate stoker Stirling boilers had a steam capacity of 1,710,000 lb/hr (215.4 kg/s).
-The steam conditions at the turbine stop valve were 600 psi (41.4 bar) and 454 °C. The overall thermal efficiency of the station in 1966 was 21.12 per cent.
+Kingston B power station was opened in October 1948 with the first of 4 × 30 MW British Thomson-Houston turbo-alternators and a 3 MW house set giving a generating capacity of 123 MW.
+The second unit was commissioned in January 1949.
+Coal was supplied by barge from the river Thames and fed direct to the boiler bunkers or placed in a store area which could hold 30, 000 Tonnes.
+The six chain grate stoker Stirling boilers each had a steam capacity of 260,000 lb/hr using 16 Tonnes of coal/hour.
+The steam conditions at the turbine stop valve were 600 psi (41.4 bar) and 454 °C. Exhaust gases escaped to the atmosphere through two 250ft high chimneys.

+The overall thermal efficiency of the station in 1966 was 21.12 per cent.

 Electricity output from Kingston power station was as follows.